-The validity of the shares of common stock and common stock purchase warrants that we are offering hereby will be passed upon by Akerman Senterfitt, Miami, Florida.
-Lowenstein Sandler PC, Roseland, New Jersey, is acting as counsel for the placement agent in connection with this offering.
+The validity of the shares of common stock that we are offering hereby will be passed upon by Akerman Senterfitt, Miami, Florida.
+Lowenstein Sandler LLP, New York, New York, is acting as counsel for the placement agent in connection with this offering.